Owl's Picks

 Going back to last year, Rick Carlisle has notably trained this team well.
 Their demolition of the Bucks in the first round and their (very) early success against the Cavaliers so far stand as testament to this.

-Indiana's end-game play management was sensational - it's hte only way they won Game 2 against Cleveland, effectively sealing this series.
+Indiana's end-game play management was sensational - it's the only way they won Game 2 against Cleveland, effectively sealing this series.

 Cleveland Cavaliers